davidbarbi3r/davidbarbi3r/README.md

 ## <div align="center">I'm David, a React/TypeScript front-end developer 👨‍💻 </div>

-- 🔭 I’m currently working on improving my pythonic skills and learning blockchain dev
+- 🔭 I’m currently working on a python API & doing a cryptocurrency bridge from L2 to L1 with Next.js and TypeScript

-- 🌱 I’m currently learning TypeScript / Node & Solidity
+- 🌱 I’m currently learning Python & Solidity

 - ❓ Ask me about anything related to MERN stack and related technologies & I'll try to answer 💬